raissampcosta/Disaster_Response_Pipeline/README.md

     - Stacked bar of top categories by genre

 4. You can also input a custom message and receive real-time classification across multiple disaster-related categories.

+### Licensing, Authors, Acknowledgements
+This project is based on Disaster data provided by [Appen](https://www.appen.com/).